There’s nothing quite like fall in Connecticut.

 If you’re keen to travel further afield and explore more of the local area and its spectacular fall foliage vistas, there’s more to explore.
 It is possible to head north from the Merritt Parkway and make for the towns of Danbury and New Milford.
 As such, you can drive a loop which takes you back south to Fairfield County and the Merritt Parkway.

 En route to the Merritt Parkway, there are several places to stop and enjoy the autumnal scenery.
-An easy stop in Greenwich is the Audubon Center.
-Further along the route, leaf peeping is a popular activity at the nature centers in New Canaan and Stamford.
+An easy stop in is the Greenwich Audubon Center.
+Further along the route, leaf peeping is a popular activity at the nature centers in New Canaan, CT, and Stamford.
 And of course the Bartlett Arboretum is a highlight for any fall itinerary.

 2) Greenwich to Litchfield Hills

 - And rolling hills flanked by trees decorated with sunset-hued leaves

 This is a perfect drive to capture photographs and get a sense of why people from every corner of the globe rave about fall in New England.

 Starting off in Greenwich, the drive will take you along the coast before heading north on Routes 7 or 8.
 The jaw-dropping colors are the main draw of this route.